MicrosoftDocs/OData-docs/Odata-docs/changelog/odatalib-7x.md

 | CollectionPropertyCastNode      | CollectionResourceCastNode         |
 | CollectionFunctionCallNode      | CollectionResourceFunctionCallNode |

-## Breaking change - Merged entity & complex types
+## Breaking change-Merged entity & complex types

 This page will describes the Public API changes for "Merge entity and complex".
 The basic idea is that we named both an entity and a complex instance as an `ODataResource`, and named a collection of entity or a collection of complex as an `ODataResourceSet`.